Difference between Big Oh, Big Omega and Big Theta

-Mathematically, if f(n) describe running time of an algorithm; f(n) is O(g(n)) if there exist positive constant C and no such that
+Mathematically, if f(n) describes the running time of an algorithm; f(n) is O(g(n)) if there exist positive constant C and n0 such that

 0 <=f(n) <= c g(n) for all n>=n0

 n = used to give upper bound an a function.

 If a function is O(n), it is automatically O(n-square) as well !

 Graphic example for Big oh (O) :

 Just like O notation provide an asymptotic upper bound, Ω notation provides asymptotic lower bound.

 Let f(n) define running time of an algorithm;

 f(n) is said to be Ω(g (n)) if there exists positive constant C and (n 0 ) such that

 O<= C g(n) <= f(n) for all n>=n 0